Alfred Nobel: Scientific career

-As a young man, Nobel studied with chemist Nikolai Zinin; then, in 1850, went to Paris to further the work.
-There he met Ascanio Sobrero, who had invented nitroglycerin three years before.
+As a young man, Nobel studied with chemist Nikolai Zinin; then, in 1850, he went to Paris to further the work.
+There he met Ascanio Sobrero, who had synthesized nitroglycerin three years before.
 Sobrero strongly opposed the use of nitroglycerin because it was unpredictable, exploding when subjected to variable heat or pressure.
 But Nobel became interested in finding a way to control and use nitroglycerin as a commercially usable explosive; it had much more power than gunpowder.
 In 1851 at age 18, he went to the United States for one year to study, working for a short period under Swedish-American inventor John Ericsson, who designed the American Civil War ironclad, USS Monitor.
-Nobel filed his first patent, an English patent for a gas meter, in 1857, while his first Swedish patent, which he received in 1863, was on "ways to prepare gunpowder".The family factory produced armaments for the Crimean War (1853–1856), but had difficulty switching back to regular domestic production when the fighting ended and they filed for bankruptcy.
+Nobel filed his first patent, an English patent for a gas meter, in 1857, while his first Swedish patent, which he received in 1863, was on "ways to prepare gunpowder".
+The family factory produced armaments for the Crimean War (1853–1856), but had difficulty switching back to regular domestic production when the fighting ended and they filed for bankruptcy.
 In 1859, Nobel's father left his factory in the care of the second son, Ludvig Nobel (1831–1888), who greatly improved the business.
-Nobel and his parents returned to Sweden from Russia and Nobel devoted himself to the study of explosives, and especially to the safe manufacture and use of nitroglycerin.
+Nobel and his parents returned to Sweden from Russia, and Nobel devoted himself to the study of explosives, and especially to the safe manufacture and use of nitroglycerin.
 Nobel invented a detonator in 1863, and in 1865 designed the blasting cap.

 On 3 September 1864, a shed used for preparation of nitroglycerin exploded at the factory in Heleneborg, Stockholm, Sweden, killing five people, including Nobel's younger brother Emil.
-Fazed by the accident, Nobel founded the company Nitroglycerin Aktiebolaget AB in Vinterviken so that he could continue to work in a more isolated area.
+He was then deprived of his license to produce explosives.
+Fazed by the accident, Nobel founded the company Nitroglycerin AB in Vinterviken so that he could continue to work in a more isolated area.
 Nobel invented dynamite in 1867, a substance easier and safer to handle than the more unstable nitroglycerin.
 Dynamite was patented in the US and the UK and was used extensively in mining and the building of transport networks internationally.
 In 1875, Nobel invented gelignite, more stable and powerful than dynamite, and in 1887, patented ballistite, a predecessor of cordite.

 Nobel was elected a member of the Royal Swedish Academy of Sciences in 1884, the same institution that would later select laureates for two of the Nobel prizes, and he received an honorary doctorate from Uppsala University in 1893.
 Nobel's brothers Ludvig and Robert founded the oil company Branobel and became hugely rich in their own right.
 Nobel invested in these and amassed great wealth through the development of these new oil regions.
-During his life, Nobel was issued 355 patents internationally, and by his death, his business had established more than 90 armaments factories, despite his apparently pacifist character.
+It operated mainly in Baku, Azerbaijan, but also in Cheleken, Turkmenistan.
+During his life, Nobel was issued 355 patents internationally, and by his death, his business had established more than 90 explosives and armament factories, despite his apparently pacifist character.